-So, you have bought your first digital SLR camera.
-You have familiarized yourself with it and are just starting to get comfortable with taking quality shots, when a relative or friend approaches you to help cover an upcoming wedding ceremony.
+So, you’ve bought your first DSLR camera.
+You’ve familiarized yourself with it and are just starting to get comfortable with taking quality shots, when a relative or friend approaches you to help cover an upcoming wedding ceremony.
 In an instant you have been appointed a wedding photographer.
 You are both nervous and excited.
 The following few tips will help you to get a start on the dos and don’ts of wedding photography!

 1. Know What the Couple Wants